 Steer clear of unfamiliar websites or retailers

 We recommend buying from outlets that you trust.
 Search engines aren’t always able to recognise and filter out bogus websites during the online chaos of deals events, so if you’re buying from an unfamiliar site, it’s worth checking the legitimacy.
-You can search the company’s details on GOV.UK and the company should have a street name in its company address.
+You can search the company’s details on GOV.UK or Companies House and the company should have a street name in its company address.

 Bear in mind that with electronics, you’re paying for safety standards in addition to the product.
 It’s better and safer to pay slightly more for peace of mind from a reputable source over a dodgy deal.